wp-plugins/cyclone-slider-2/README.txt

 * Shortcode for displaying slideshows anywhere in your site
 * A simple template system for developers to easily customize the slideshow
 * Ability to import images from NextGEN (NextGEN must be installed and active)
+* Ability to use qTranslate quick tags for slide title and descriptions (qTranslate must be installed and active)
 * Allows title and alt to be specified for each slide images
+* Comes with a widget to display your slideshow easily in widget areas
 * It's totally FREE!

 = Homepage =